lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 	  class func decode<X: XMLParsableType>(xml: X) -> Result<Self>
 	}

-This function will be where the action is and can be implemented in the Model type defintions themselves or separately as Extensions.
+This function will be where the action is and can be implemented in the Model type definitions themselves or separately as Extensions.
 As ```XMLParsableType``` has a ```Self``` requirement, the usage of an ```XMLParsableType``` protocol needs to be [satisfied with Generics](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html#//apple_ref/doc/uid/TP40014097-CH26-XID_286).

 ### Surfacing Failure

 In the interface for ```XMLParsableType```, failure is indicated with the return of [the ```None``` case of the ```Optional``` enum](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_483).
 An ```Optional``` surrounds the value with a [Context describing the availability of the value](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).
-The absence of a value in a ```XMLParsableType``` indicates some kind of failure, but without any information about how the Error arised.
+The absence of a value in a ```XMLParsableType``` indicates some kind of failure, but without any information about how the Error came about.

-Some Cocoa APIs use ```nil``` as the return value represent failure[^nil-vs-none] alone, but idiomatic Cocoa will also include a byreference ```NSError``` to return Error Information in the event of failure.
+Some Cocoa APIs use ```nil``` as the return value represent failure[^nil-vs-none] alone, but idiomatic Cocoa will also include a by-reference ```NSError``` to return Error Information in the event of failure.
 Exceptions are being [weeded out of Cocoa API](https://twitter.com/atnan/status/506832064633901056) for all but programmer error. ```NSError``` has the an associated ["Error Domain"](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSError_Class/Reference/Reference.html#//apple_ref/occ/instm/NSError/domain) as well as [```String``` Description](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSError_Class/Reference/Reference.html#//apple_ref/doc/uid/20001704-CJBIAHGF) of the cause of the failure.
-This can be massively helpful as finding the code or resource that is responsible is a nightmare if the only information is "a problem occured somewhere".
+This can be massively helpful as finding the code or resource that is responsible is a nightmare if the only information is "a problem occurred somewhere".
 For example the ```NSJSONSerialization``` API will give the line-number of a syntax error in a JSON resource.

 Moving to a Safe Swift world, return of an ```NSError``` and a possible value can be encapsulated in the same value using an [Enumeration with Associated Values](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html#//apple_ref/doc/uid/TP40014097-CH12-XID_227), rather [dereferencing pointers](https://www.google.co.uk/search?client=safari&rls=en&q=nserror+dereference+pointer&ie=UTF-8&oe=UTF-8&gfe_rd=cr&ei=3MEOVNesH4G28AOjw4D4Bw#rls=en&q=nserror+dereference+pointer).
 This is the ``Result`` with the same availability semantics as an ```Optional```, with additional failure information provided with an ```NSError``` in the failure case: